-Winter is here.
-Is your truck ready?
+Is your truck ready for winter?
+If not, find safe driving tip now.
 It's important to prepare your truck for winter weather to protect your safety, protect your truck, and keep your costs down through proactive maintenance.
 A thorough winterizing service inspects all truck systems, makes necessary repairs to keep you safe and comfortable, and equips your truck with the right systems, fluids, and tires to make it through a grueling winter.
 Learn the 13 things you need to do to get your truck ready for the challenges of winter and how this promotes safe driving.

 1. Get your truck serviced